My NTS

 Desaparecidos

 Desaparecidos has been played on NTS in shows including The NTS Breakfast Show , featured first on 26 September 2014.
-Songs played include Man And Wife, The Latter (Damaged Goods), Hole In One and The Happiest Place On Earth.
+Songs played include Man And Wife, The Latter (Damaged Goods), Popn' Off At The F and Hole In One.

-Desaparecidos is an American punk rock band from Omaha, Nebraska.
+Desaparecidos is an American punk rock band formed in Omaha, Nebraska in 2000.
 It is headed by singer/guitarist Conor Oberst, the frontman of Bright Eyes.
 "Desaparecidos" means "disappeared ones" in Spanish and is a reference to the left-wing activists arrested by South American military dictatorships who vanished without a trace.

 Desaparecidos initially broke up in 2002 after releasing their first album, Read Music/Speak Spanish, as well as touring with Jimmy Eat World and The Promise Ring.
 Members went on to form other projects.
 The band reunited in 2010 to play the Concert for Equality in Omaha.
 The band released two new tracks, "MariKKKopa" in 2012, written about Sheriff Joe Arpaio of Arizona and civil rights abuses committed against undocumented immigrants.